-True diversion programs divert individuals who are facing the consequences of an arrest.
-There are also post-conviction diversion programs which allow a person the opportunity to avoid the typical punishments following a conviction, potentially including avoiding a prison sentence.
+True diversion programs are exactly that – they divert or redirect individuals who have been arrested to a different, and hopefully, more productive and positive path.
+Most diversion programs are pre-trial, meaning the defendant is diverted from the tradition criminal justice processing into a program of supervision, treatment and rehabilitation.
+There are also post-conviction diversion programs which allow a person the opportunity to avoid the typical punishments following a conviction, potentially avoiding a prison sentence.
 However, the purpose of diversion programs is not only to avoid convictions or punishment.
 Diversion programs are meant to give the accused an opportunity for rehabilitation, which will be rewarded.

 Diversion programs are only meant for individuals who are guilty of the offense for which they are charged.
 Admission into a diversion program is not something that can be guaranteed nor are they meant for individuals who believe they are entitled to be in the program.
 Applicants must, instead, demonstrate a commitment to changing their lives and be accepted after a rigorous application process.